pavelzbornik/orcid-dump-csv/README.md

 - line separator: `$end_line$`
 - column separator: `¬`

+### Speed improvements
+To speed up the process, **xml files are first concatenated** by the number defined in `chunk_size`, from tests the chunk size is best between 10-25 and `chunk_size=15` is used in the script.
+This approach **reduce the runtime by 50%** compared to transforming each individual xml file.
+Concatenation is done, by string operations with source xml file and new tag `records` is introduced to list ORCID `record:record`.

 ### XSLT tinkering

 All XSLT files are in the `xslt` folder, if you want to experiment you can use web XSLT editors for example [.NET XSLT Fiddle](https://xsltfiddle.liberty-development.net/) and XML file from the dump.